33 Tiny Shopping Habits That Will Save You Loads of Money in the Long Run

 Kill two birds with one stone by donating some of your old items to retailers where you want to shop.
 Not only will this clear some space up in your closets for the new items you're about to buy, but many merchants—like Apple, H&M, Eileen Fisher, and Target—will even give you a discount on your next purchase just for bringing old, used objects in.

 Stop spending money on books.

 Read all you want—but save money doing it by going to the library.
 There's really no reason to spend some $20 on a hardcover book that you're going to use for a few weeks and never look at again.
 Many libraries are free, and they will almost certainly have any book you can possibly imagine.

 Pay attention to clothing labels.

-That dress you're dying to buy might be gorgeous, but you should probably check the label first.
+That dress you're dying to buy might be gorgeous, but you should probably check its label before purchasing it.
 If it's "dry clean only," you'll be paying for that dress for weeks, months, and years to come.
-Dry cleaning is expensive, and all of those trips are going to add up.
+Dry cleaning is expensive, and all of those cleaning trips are going to add up.